keestu/CommonScripts/README.md

     a.
 While starting your global script code declare the object. e.g. var framesPerSecObject = defineFPSObject();
     b.
-Good practice: If you have a code that needs to be executed while exit run the desctructor. e.g. framesPerSecObject.destroy();
+Good practice: If you have a code that needs to be executed while exit;
+    run the desctructor.
+        e.g. framesPerSecObject.destroy();
     c.
 Choose the recurring function where the fps needs to be calculated. e.g. framesPerSecObject.updateFPS();
     d.
 Create a field where the fps needs to be displayed.
     The insertion of the fps is taken care of. e.g. <b id="fps"></b>